orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 Set the status of the form data in memory.

 - parameters
-    - `clean`: specifies the status of the data
+    - `status`: specifies the status of the data
-        - `true`: mark the data as in initial state or saved (default)
+        - `safe`: mark the data as in initial state or saved (default)
-        - `false`: mark the data as modified by the user and not saved
+        - `unsafe`: mark the data as modified by the user and not saved
     - `draft`: whether only the autosave status must be set
         - `true`: set the autosave status only
         - `false`: set both the autosave status and the saved data status (default)